drushadrusha/awesome-maps/readme.md

 - [OII Network Visualisation](http://thyme.apnic.net/BGP/) - Map of publically viewable AS Paths between ASNs.

-### Other:
+### Other

 - [LiveUaMap](https://liveuamap.com) - Ongoing wars on the map.
-- [Hoodmaps](https://hoodmaps.com/) - crowdsourced map to navigate citie based on hipsters, tourists, rich, normies, suits and uni areas.
+- [Hoodmaps](https://hoodmaps.com/) - Crowdsourced map to navigate citie based on hipsters, tourists, rich, normies, suits and uni areas.
 - [Radio Garden](http://radio.garden/) - Music from all over the world.
 - [Strava Heatmap](https://www.strava.com/heatmap) - Heatmap based on activity of Strava users.
 - [Wikimapia](https://wikimapia.org/) - Online editable map - you can describe any place on Earth.